griestopf/Fusee.Tutorial/Tutorial02/README.md

 ```

 The filed `_alphaParam` will keep an identifier (a handle) to the shader variable `alpha` while the field `_alpha` will keep the actual value of
-the GPU-varialbe `alpha` in CPU-Land.
+the GPU-variable `alpha` in CPU-Land.

 Inside the `Init` method, right after creating the shader from source code, we can initialize both fields:
 ```C#